 We got to watch the Wild Dogs lazing beside the road in plain view, en route to our overnight accommodation at Skukuza rest camp.

-Later on our sunset game drive we again sighted these endangered Wild Dogs lying beside the road looking dog-tired in the heat of the bush.
+Later on our sunset game drive, we again sighted these endangered African Wild Dogs lying beside the road looking dog-tired in the heat of the bush.

 Wild Dog VS Hyena

-I don’t like hyenas and I thought Wild Dogs would be very similar, but they aren’t – they don’t look sneaky and dirty like scavenging hyenas.
+I thought Wild Dogs would be very similar, but they aren’t – they don’t look sneaky like scavenging hyenas.

 Plus, female Wild Dogs don't have genitals that get them confused with males, so you don't need to wonder if they're hermaphrodites as myth has it with hyenas.

 Although we didn't hear the Wild Dogs in Kruger, I took a listen to this sound clip of Wild Dogs calling.
-I was happy to hear that they sound quite similar to normal dogs - although not a melodious sound it beats the idiotic laughter of my least favourite wild animal, the hyena (if you must - the hyena's haunting call).
+I was happy to hear that they sound quite similar to normal dogs - although not a melodious sound it beats the idiotic laughter of the hyena (if you must - the hyena's haunting call).

 The rare Wild Dogs were being pretty lazy, so we didn't get to see any action or much movement at all, but we did get up really close (almost breath-smelling close)!